dmd-program/dmd-100/projects/field_guide/discover_top_three.md

 ## Instructions

-1. In the middle, of a journal page, write your name.
+1. Write your name In the middle of an 8.5"x11" sheet of paper placed horizontally.
-2. In a circle around your name, write skills, trips,
+2. In a circle around your name, write _**skills**_, _**places**_, _**things**, _
-3. 4.
-5. In your journal, write down the places that you are the most familiar with. about some things that you do very well.
+3. 1.
+1. In your journal, write down the places that you are the most familiar with. about some things that you do very well.
-6. List three ideas
+4. List three ideas

 ## Citation